Easy-to-read medicine information about diclofenac – what it is, how to take it safely and possible side effects.

-- Many medicines contain NSAIDs, including those used for colds, flu, so it is important to read the labels and avoid taking multiple medicines that contain NSAIDs.
+- Some other medicines contain NSAIDs, including those used for colds, flu, so always read the labels and avoid taking multiple medicines that contain NSAIDs.

 Possible side effects

-Like all medicines, diclofenac can cause unwanted side effects, although not everyone gets them.
+Like all medicines, diclofenac can cause side effects, although not everyone gets them.

 |Side effects||What should I do?|

-- Diclofenac interacts with some medicines, especially those used for high blood pressure, so check with your doctor or pharmacist before you start taking it.
+- Dicofenac interacts with some medicines, especially those used for high blood pressure, so check with your doctor or pharmacist before you start taking it.

-- Do not take other NSAID medication such as ibuprofen or naproxen while taking diclofenac.
+- Do not take other NSAIDs such as ibuprofen or naproxen while taking diclofenac.
 This can increase your risk of side effects.